Grand Hyatt Erawan Bangkok: Operations

 The Grand Hyatt Erawan is owned by the Erawan Hotel Company, which, as of 2010, is 73.6 percent owned by The Erawan Group and 26.4 percent by The Syndicate of Thai Hotels and Tourists Enterprises.
 The hotel, which is managed by Hyatt, survived the 1997 Asian financial crisis thanks to its being able to quote prices in dollars, helping it avoid losses due to the fall in value of the baht.
 By 2015, the Grand Hyatt Erawan accounted for 25 percent of The Erawan Group's revenue.
 The hotel was negatively affected by the bombing at the nearby Erawan Shrine in 2015, but especially suffered from the COVID-19 pandemic in 2020–2021, as its business segment relied over 80 percent on international guests.
+Other high-profile incidents that occurred at the hotel include a suspected murder-suicide by cyanide poisoning in July 2024.

 Facilities

 The Grand Hyatt Erawan has 380 guest rooms, most of which are located in the 22-storey tower.
 Six rooms are resort-style "spa cottages" located on the deck of the five-storey podium, which is also the site of the hotel's I.Sawan Residential Spa & Club and swimming pool.
 The hotel features nine restaurants and bars, including the Erawan Tea Room, as well as several MICE facilities, including the 1,500-capacity Grand Ballroom and "The Residence" and "The Campus" themed meeting and event spaces.
 Its lobby occupies a vast atrium with towering columns that dominate the building's interior as well as exterior, and is decorated with artworks by prominent contemporary Thai artists.

 A review by Fodor's gives the opinion, "This sophisticated hotel provides the best in service, quality, and amenities, and rightfully so for the price... the Grand Hyatt truly has something for everyone."
 A recommendation in New York magazine called the spa cottages "Bangkok's best-kept secret for the modern posh set".

 The north end of the hotel building, (towards the intersection) is dedicated to a shopping mall, named the Erawan Bangkok and opened in 2005.
 It is positioned as a "boutique mall", with a compact floor area of 13000 m2.
 It replaced the Sogo Department Store, which previously featured shopping spaces in the hotel as well as Amarin Plaza.
 The mall and hotel are connected via skywalk to the BTS Skytrain's Chit Lom Station, as well as several other malls and establishments in the Ratchaprasong area.

 Adjacent to the hotel grounds, on the corner of Ratchaprasong Intersection, is the Erawan Shrine.
-Dedicated to the Hindu god Brahma, known in Thai representation as Phra Phrom, the shrine was built along with the original Erawan Hotel in an effort to ward off the bad fortune that had been plaguing its construction.
+Dedicated to the Hindu god Brahma, known in Thai representation as Phra Phrom, the shrine was built along with the original Erawan Hotel to ward off the bad fortune that had been plaguing its construction.
 The shrine became a famous spiritual landmark, popular among wish-makers, and was retained when the original hotel was demolished.